axonasif/gearlock-dev-kit/docs/gearboot-documentation.md

 This is after bootanimation then you see something like `Android is loading...` in graphical interface.<br>
 To be noted that this is basically the final stage and no more stages are to come after this.<br>
-For most cases it's suggested to terget this stage for your executable.
+For most cases it's suggested to target this stage for your executable.

 Write GearBoot logfile
 ----------------------

 `gearboot.log` is present in `/gearlock/tmp` which holds the records of what executables were run during each boot-stage.
-So if you want to write somethin over your executable name in the log then you can use `write_gblog` in your gearboot-executable.
+So if you want to write something over your executable name in the log then you can use `write_gblog` in your gearboot-executable.

 So, let's say `my-cool-program3` was your gearboot-executable and then `gearboot.log` was like